alperenbutun/applying-kalman-filter-to-erroneous-data/README.md

-Applying Kalman Filter to Erroneous Data
+Applying Kalman Filter to Inaccurate Data

 Kalman Filter is a predictor-corrector.